SannaAb/Pseudogenes/README.md

 ```

+Very important to note is that you need to keep the file structure if you are moving the report to a different folders.
+Otherwise the links will break.

 #### Excel report

 If you use the html report it is important that the original file structure is saved as the report is linking to the output file paths.
 If you want to get an overview without this drawback from the links you can use the excel report.
 This report is to prefer if you want to sort the results in different manners.
 It will contain all hits without any strict filtering.